Experts in the eradication of mould and condensation since 1983, serving:

 Vetted and checked by our Trade Bodies

 When condensation forms in the home, it can ruin interior decoration, cause an unpleasant smell and provide a source of sustenance for mould on walls.
 Additionally, a condensation problem can indicate that the air quality in a home is inadequate, something which can have a negative impact on your health and so should not be ignored.
 Typically, homes which suffer the effects of condensation also experience some form of black mould growth.
 You’re more likely to have seen this in a bathroom or kitchen, but it can occur almost anywhere in the home, given the right conditions.
 You need condensation treatment.

-At Allerton Remedial Treatments, we are specialists in the diagnosis of condensation and the measuring of internal air quality; on this page you’ll find more useful information on condensation and mould treatment services that we provide in these areas, including information about mould on walls and mould treatment.
+At Allerton Damp Proofing, we are specialists in the diagnosis of condensation and the measuring of internal air quality; on this page you’ll find more useful information on condensation and mould treatment services that we provide in these areas, including information about mould on walls and mould treatment.

 What causes condensation?

 If you have condensation in your home, it is more than likely that a combination of high humidity and cold internal surfaces are causing the problem, rather than one or the other.
 The common causes of each of these can be found below.

 Condensation is the formation of airborne water vapour on surfaces.
 The amount of water vapour in any given air sample is indicated by its Relative Humidity (RH) value.
 As humidity increases, so does the likelihood of condensation.
 Air inside a property can increase in humidity as a result of a number of different factors, which can include:

 Water vapour is more likely to condense if it collides with a colder surface, hence cold walls are susceptible to condensation.
 The common causes of walls becoming colder than desired are: